SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 ### Tier 2: Rogue
 * Damage Scaling:
   * all damage types with a bonus for close-range hits
+* Mechanic: Attacks of Opportunity
+  * Additional damage when hitting an enemy from behind
+  * Additional damage when hitting an enemy that is not targeting you
+* Mechanic: Sneak Attack
+  * Hitting a target while in stealth deals massive damage (removes stealth)
+  * The damage is increased relative to how close the target is to the player (closer = more damage)
 * Ability 1: Stealth
   * Toggle ability
   * Drains mana while active